Iron-chest/Deploying-WordPress-to-an-Amazon-EC2-Instance/README.md

 ```
-7. To configure WordPress to be access form the ipaddress rather than the ipaddress/wordpress
+7. To configure WordPress to be able to access it form the ipaddress rather than the ipaddress/wordpress
 ```
 cd /etc/apache2/sites-available/
 ls